sidch/DGP/README.md

 ```
 ***

-When building your assignment, make sure the `.cpp` files in the `src/DGP` subfolder are included in the build.
+When building your assignment, make sure the `.cpp` files in the `src/DGP` (and `src/DGP/Graphics`, if you're using the graphics module) subfolder are included in the build.
 If you're using a Makefile, use a wildcard pattern such as `$(wildcard DGP/*.cpp)`.
 If you're using Visual Studio or other IDE, add the subfolder to the project.
 You might need to explicitly link the standard math library via `-lm`.
 On OS X, you will need to add `-framework Carbon`.

 In your source files (such as `Foo.cpp` above), include the appropriate DGP headers as needed: